 Completed: November 2013

-The Tier 1 EIS studied potential multimodal improvements that could address existing and future transportation needs in the I-66 corridor from the Beltway in Fairfax to Route 15 in Haymarket.
+The Tier 1 EIS studied potential multimodal improvements that could address existing and future transportation needs in the I-66 corridor from the Beltway in Fairfax to Rt.
+15 in Haymarket.
 The study was developed by VDOT, the Federal Highway Administration, and the Virginia Department of Rail and Public Transportation.

-A Tier 1 EIS differs from a traditional EIS in that it focuses on broad issues such as purpose and need, travel modes (bus, carpool, rail transit, car, etc.), technology choices, and the general locatio of proposed improvements.
+A Tier 1 EIS differs from a traditional EIS in that it focuses on broad issues such as purpose and need, travel modes (bus, carpool, rail transit, car, etc.), technology choices, and the general location of proposed improvements.

-Public meetings were held in June 2011 and January and February 2012 to help gather input for the study's purpose and need statement.
+Public meetings were held in June 2011, January and February 2012 to help gather input for the study's purpose and need statement.
 Public hearings in March 2013 focused on the Tier 1 Draft EIS, which entailed extensive traffic forecasting, analysis of how transportation modes work in combination with others, and evaluations of possible impact on natural and human environments.